pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQuery.class/README.md

 	query := ClyAllMethods from: scope

 And to create scope instance you need some navigation environment.
-For example to query Smalltalk image there is global #currentImage environment:
+For example to query Smalltalk image there is global environment:

 	scope := ClyClassScope of: Object in: ClyNavigationEnvironment currentImage.

-When query instance is created you can simply execute it:
+When query is ready you can simply execute it:

 	result := query execute.